Introducing Confetti

 Implementations#

-If you would like to create your own implementation of Confetti, then review the specification and test your implementation against the official conformance test suite.
+Create your own implementation of Confetti by reviewing the specification and testing it against the official conformance test suite.
+To have it listed here, please reach out!

 Philosophy#

 Confetti is typeless by design and its syntax is composable.
-Confetti provides the atoms necessary to create everything from simple configuration, to textual file formats, to lightweight scripting.
+Confetti provides the building blocks necessary to create everything from simple configuration to textual file formats and lightweight scripting.
 Check out the various examples for inspiration.

 • Localization Friendly: Confetti lets you write configuration files in your native language.
-This is in contrast to formats, like JSON, which requires the English words null, true, and false, and Western digits 0 through 9.
+This is in contrast to formats, like JSON, which requires the English words null, true, and false, and Arabic numerals 0 through 9.

 • Extensions Encouraged: Much like how Markdown has different flavors, you are encouraged to create unique flavors of Confetti.
-Its specification defines the common language.
-Its annex includes extensions known to be compatible with the grammar.
+The specification defines the common language and its annex includes extensions that are compatible with the grammar.

 Feature Comparison#